your-azure-coach/dapr-logic-apps/README.md

 ## Configure Dapr workflows on your Kubernetes cluster

-* Create a secret for the Azure storage account credentails
+* Create a secret for the Azure storage account credentials

+> :warning: for production usage, I highly recommend to use a secret store like Azure Key Vault

 ```
 kubectl create secret generic dapr-workflows --from-literal=accountName=%STORAGE_ACCOUNT_NAME% --from-literal=accountKey=%STORAGE_ACCOUNT_KEY%
 ```

-> :warning: for production usage, I highly recommend to use a secret store like Azure Key Vault

 * Create a Kubernetes Config Map to store the Logic Apps workflow definition